How to Determine whether a Tree is protected before removing it

 FAQs:

-What is the consequence if I do work on a protected tree without permission?
+What happens if I conduct work on a tree that is protected without permission?

-Can I contest an TPO or preservation order?
+Can I contest a TPO or preservation order?

-Can I remove a protected tree?
+Can I cut down a tree that is protected tree?

 Conclusion